 Digital health has advanced faster than many patients can follow.
 Apps for chronic condition management, wearable integrations, telehealth platforms, home monitoring tools, and virtual wellness programs now sit at the center of modern care.
-Yet despite their sophistication, a persistent challenge remains: a large portion of patients struggle to use these technologies confidently.
+Despite their sophistication, a persistent challenge remains: a large proportion of patients struggle to use these technologies confidently.

 This is why patient digital navigation support has become a strategic necessity rather than a convenience.
 When patients encounter friction—even something as simple as a password reset, a Bluetooth pairing issue, or confusion about a dashboard—engagement drops sharply, and outcomes suffer.